11 benefits of multilingual government websites

 11. Future-proofing.

-A multilingual Web site prepares your government for future changes in demographics and language preferences.
+A multilingual website prepares your government for future changes in demographics and language preferences.

 The challenges of a multilingual website

-Managing a multilingual government Web site presents several challenges.
-First, it takes a lot of time to manually update and maintain content in multiple languages.
-On average, this takes about 1FTE per language, per website.
-It involves not only translating text, but also adhering to strict accessibility guidelines and optimizing for search engines (SEO).
-With limited resources and expertise, this can be a huge burden for municipalities, water boards and provinces.
-Added to this is the complexity of ensuring consistency and accuracy across languages, which is essential to maintaining a reliable and inclusive digital presence.
+Managing a multilingual government website presents several challenges.
+First of all, it takes a lot of time to manually update and maintain content in multiple languages.
+On average, this costs about 1 FTE per language, per website.
+It is not just a matter of translating texts, but also of complying with strict accessibility guidelines and optimizing for search engines (SEO).
+With limited resources and expertise, this can be a huge burden for municipalities, water boards, and provinces.
+Added to this is the complexity of ensuring consistency and accuracy in all languages, which is essential for maintaining a reliable and inclusive digital presence.

 Shift2 x Weglot: the solution for multilingualism